The Conscious Leader

 How Senior Engineers Lose Trust

-Why familiar habits start reading as risk at senior levels.
+Why good junior habits start reading as a risk at senior levels.

 Taha Hussain's avatar